-Learn about the different keyword source modes: Basic Keywords, City Generated Keywords, and Advanced/Excel
+Learn about the different keyword input modes: Basic Keywords, Advanced Keywords, and Template Generator

 Keep in mind that you must decide on a keyword source type before inputting your keywords.